MileHacker Logo

 Infrastructure

 Accessibility infrastructure is improving, specifically in newer buildings, shopping malls, and CPTM.
-Older parts of the city and uneven sidewalks still pose difficulties.
+Older parts of the city and sidewalks that are not level still pose difficulties.

 Attractions & Transport